 How does the BC Step Code work?

 The new Step Code is voluntary – BC municipalities are implementing the steps at a pace that works for them.
 As of 2018, for example, North Vancouver required all new single-family homes to be built to Step 3 requirements.
-Most other major municipalities are also developing policies, knowing that all builders in BC will be required to build to the highest stage – net-zero ready – by 2032.
+Most other major municipalities are also developing policies, knowing that all builders in BC will be required to build to the highest stage – Net Zero Ready – by 2032.

 The first stages of the Step Code are fairly easy to attain – in Step 2, a new, single-family home must be 10% more energy efficient than a home built to the basic BC Building Code.
 Step 3 requires the home to be 20% more efficient, while Step 4 jumps to a 40% increase in efficiency.
 Step 5 is the last step for single-family homes, and it’s Net Zero energy-ready.

-An experienced builder can save you time and money
+A Qualified Net Zero Builder can save you time and money

 Equally important, in our view, is that we care deeply about creating sustainable, high-performance homes.
 This new shift in the building industry reflects our long-time values as “green” builders – and grandparents – who want a better world for the next generation.